JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 **Relative Performance (2025 YTD):**
 - Through April 2025: BRK.B ≈ +17 % YTD vs S&P 500 ≈ –6 %.
-- By October 2025: S&P 500 rebounded while Berkshire leveled off, narrowing the gap.
+- By October 2025: S&P 500 rebounded while Berkshire leveled off.
+Staying invested in S&P500 until Oct 2025 would have given better returns, but you would have depended on the current exuberance of the AI-related stock contribution (which some people may think is lucky).
 - It's important to note, BRKB isn't beating the market at any given time (for example in late 2025) but does behave differently than the total stock market and S&P 500.

 📈 **Performance Chart:**